 If you have any questions that are not answered by the guidelines on the “Submit” page, please email us at lostballoonmag at gmail dot com.

-Editor-in-Chief: Chelsea Voulgares lives just outside Chicago with her partner and their two goofy dogs.
-Her fiction has been published in journals such as Passages North, gravel., New World Writing, Midwestern Gothic, and Jellyfish Review, and has been recognized by a number of organizations and magazines including The Hambidge Center, Glimmer Train, the Chicago Department of Cultural Affairs, and the Illinois Arts Council.
+Editor-in-Chief: Chelsea Voulgares lives just outside Chicago.
+Her fiction has been published in journals such as Passages North, gravel, and Cheap Pop, and has been recognized by a number of organizations and magazines including The Hambidge Center, Glimmer Train, the Chicago Department of Cultural Affairs, and the Illinois Arts Council.
 Her story “Hotbox” was longlisted in Wigleaf’s Top 50 (2019).
 You can follow her on Twitter @chelsvoulgares and learn more about her at chelseavoulgares.com.

 Assistant Editor: Madeline Anthes is a writer based in Bucks County, Pennsylvania.
 Her writing can be found in journals such as WhiskeyPaper, Cease, Cows, and Jellyfish Review.
 Her stories have been nominated for a Pushcart Prize, Best Microfiction 2018, Best Small Fictions (2017 and 2018), and her flash has been longlisted for Wigleaf‘s Top 50 (2017 and 2018).
 You can find her on Twitter at @maddieanthes, and find more of her work at madelineanthes.com.